 Extra costs on board, such as drink packages, internet packages, spa treatments, room service, specialty restaurants, and some special activities such as zip lining or go-karting, are in addition to your basic cruise fare.

 Many first-time cruise guests choose to book and pay for these in advance before the cruise starts.
-That way, you don’t have to worry about these costs on board, and you can have a better eye on your total spending budget for your cruise vacation before you even leave home.
+That way, you don’t have to worry about these costs on board, and you can better see your total spending budget for your cruise vacation before you even leave home.

 If you decide to purchase extras once you are on board, you can monitor your spending with your onboard account displayed on your cabin tv.

-Many guests save money when they book shore excursions by booking independent tours with a private vendor.
 After all, shore excursions can add up and increase the total cost of your cruise vacation by quite a bit.
+Generally speaking, you get more for your money when booking independently.

-However, there are benefits to booking shore excursions with the cruise line.
+There are also benefits to consider with booking shore excursions through the cruise line.
 And this includes getting you back to the cruise ship on time before departure from the port.
 With a cruise ship shore excursion, you are guaranteed not to miss your cruise ship.

 It comes down to what you want to do in a port of call.
 If you are close to the city center, exploring yourself is doable as there should be plenty of transport options, often including a cruise shuttle, and you are not far from the port to get yourselves back in time.